Renewable energy in Thailand: Wind energy

-3% of Thailand's renewable energy comes from wind power according to GlobalData.
+Wind power generates 2% of Thailand's energy and accounts for 3% of installed capacity.
 Since 2017, Thailand has had an exponential growth of 70% yearly in wind power installation.
 Huay Bong 2 and Huay Bong 3 are the top two 103.5 MW wind power projects that started operating in 2013 and 2012.
 These wind farms were built by the companies Aeolus Power, Chubu Electric Power Korat, KR 2 and RATCH Group in Nakhon Ratchasima, Thailand.